 Conventional Migraine Treatments and Their Side Effects

 Preventative (as opposed to acute onset) treatment options are also common, and these include drugs like verapamil (a calcium channel blocker), amitriptyline (an antidepressant), and anticonvulsants, which act by “calming” overactive nerves in the brain.
-While not as dangerous as ergotamines or opioids, preventative treatments can produce a sweeping array of side effects that range from nausea and low blood pressure, to weight gain and decreased libido (low sex-drive).
+While not as dangerous as ergotamines or opioids, preventative treatments can produce a sweeping array of side effects that range from nausea and low blood pressure, to weight gain and a decreased libido (low sex drive).

 CBD for Migraines: What is CBD?

 For the uninitiated, CBD (cannabidiol) is the non-psychoactive component of cannabis.
 This means that unlike THC, it doesn’t get you high.
 Rather, it works by interacting with an endogenous (naturally-occurring inside the body) network of cannabinoid receptors, specifically, G-protein coupled CB-1 and CB-2 receptors in the central nervous system.
 Under normal circumstances, these receptors interact with naturally-occurring endocannabinoids and influence such factors as – among other things – pain sensation, appetite, memory, and immune response.